Home/Key Procedures/Esophageal Atresia

 Esophageal atresia is considered a surgical emergency.
 Surgery to repair the esophagus should be done quickly after the baby is stabilized so the lungs are not damaged and the baby can be fed.

-Child will be NICU after surgery.
-Typically they take 7 to 10 days to recover and start feeding.
+The child will be NICU after surgery.
+Typically, they take 7 to 10 days to recover and start feeding.

 Prognosis is usually good.
-Some may have leak at anastomosis after surgery which will have to be taken care.
-Stricture at anastomosis is the other problem during the follow up.
+Some may have a leak at the anastomosis after surgery which will have to be taken care of.
+Stricture at the anastomosis is the other problem during the follow-up.
 These babies will require esophageal dilatations.

 SY NO 52/2 & 52/3,